 - Reflect on your mortality to keep your life and values in perspective.
 You aren’t as obsessed with trivial things when you confront and accept the reality that you’ll die.

-When you choose and live by values and standards that are meaningful and important to you, pleasure, success, and happiness will come as a result.
+He promises that, when you live by values and standards that are meaningful to you, pleasure, success, and happiness will come as a result.

 ———End of Preview———